nest-desktop/nest-desktop/docs/lecturer/master/network-dynamics.rst

   3. Stable “fixed point activity” is characterized by a tight temporal balance between excitation and inhibition.
      This balance can be demonstrated by comparing the time-resolved PSTH fluctuations of the excitatory population to the inhibitory population.
      A “scatter plot” may come handy to display the observations made “by eye” in a more objective way:
-     Simultaneous bin counts of excitatory activity x and inhibitory activity y make the coordinates (x,y) of data points in a two-dimensional display.
+     Simultaneous bin counts of excitatory activity :math:`x` and inhibitory activity :math:`y` make the coordinates :math:`(x,y)` of data points in a two-dimensional display.
      What is the relation of individual spike trains with the population activity measured by the PSTH?

-  4. You should now vary the parameter g and document all important changes.
+  4. You should now vary the parameter :math:`g` and document all important changes.
      Changing this parameter has the potential to alter the balance between excitation and inhibition.
-     Describe how the balance is affected, and what are the consequences of this for the recurrent network dynamics.
+     Describe how the balance is affected, and what the consequences of this for the recurrent network dynamics are.

 **Video tutorial**